awsdocs/amazon-glacier-developer-guide/doc_source/tagging-vaults.md

 **To add a tag to a vault**

-1. Open the Glacier console, and then choose a region from the region selector\.
+1. Open the S3 Glacier console, and then choose a Region from the AWS Region selector\.

 1. On the **Amazon S3 Glacier Vaults** page, choose a vault\.